abogdanova/SwarmGE/README.txt

 $ python ponyge.py

 This will run an example problem and generate a results folder.
-The folder contains several files showing the runs stats, producing graphs and documenting the parameters used, as well as a file containing the best individuals.
+The folder contains several files showing the run's stats, producing graphs and documenting the parameters used, as well as a file containing the best individuals.
 For a more verbose command line experience run the following